The New Sound

 As a singer, Mary soon became a significant part of Les' new sound.
 They began experimenting with recording sound-on-sound overdubbing.
 That allowed Mary to harmonize with her own voice, a completely new idea at the time.
 Dad was positioning the microphone much closer to Mary's voice (the studio standard at that time was six inches at a minimum), which allowed for warmer, more relaxed, less brassy vocals.
 Pairing these new recording techniques with breezily arranged jazz standards proved a commercial goldmine.
 Their first big hit would be a cover of "How High the Moon," which used an unheard-of 24 tracks of guitar and vocal overdubs.
 The single spent nine weeks at No. 1 starting in March 1951.
 (For the complete story of "How High the Moon," see "A Story of The Evolution of a Hit Record" at the bottom of this page).
 More than 20 gold records would follow.

 Colleen Summers ( Mary Ford )

-Les also had a new recording device — a special Ampex tape deck that had been a gift from Bing Crosby in 1949.
-Les had ingeniously modified it to allow for overdubbing.
-The fidelity on the new unit was much improved from his previous system, and the tape set-up was portable.
-Many of the subsequent sessions for Les Paul and Mary Ford records would be done in hotels while on the road using this new tape system.
+Les also received a new recording device — an Ampex tape recorder that had been a gift from Bing Crosby in 1949.
+Dad ingeniously modified it by adding an extra recording head to allow sound-on-sound overdubbing.
+The fidelity of the new tape recorder was much improved from his previous disc-to-disc system, and the tape set-up was also portable.
+Many #1 hit records of Les and Mary's were done in hotels while on the road using this new tape system.

 Les Paul's garage In LA was turned into a Recording Studio to find his New Sound